People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 What is not normal is your cat wanting to escape even when you have made the cat comfortable, or the cat attempting to jump heights just to escape from home.

-Most traumatized cats attempting to escape will end up hurting themselves, just like human’s traumatic experience may end up giving you reasons for not wanting to live.
+Most traumatized cats attempting to escape will end up hurting themselves, just like a human’s traumatic experience may end up giving you reasons for not wanting to live.

 The best way to handle a traumatic cat is to take your cat to the vet.

-Refusing to eat a particular food and wanting another food is normal in a most cats.
 But what is not normal is a cat refusing to touch or get close to any food.

 A cat can refuse food when sick, but if the cat is not sick, and it keeps saying no to every food you bring both wet and dry food that attracts the cat, then it is wise to check with your vet.